 In accordance with what science supports and what justice demands, we call for:

 sustainable educational, living and working environments, while addressing the disproportionate effects of climate change on Black, Indigenous, and People of Color.

-- Food systems at UC to be reenvisioned for a sustainable future by increasing sustainable sourcing and reducing the
+- Food systems at UC to be re-envisioned by increasing sustainable sourcing and reducing the

 - Education and practical training about climate to be offered across the UC system that includes the scientific, social, geopolitical, and economic dimensions of the crisis, centered on the voices of the dispossessed.